mathaou/JZODD/README.md

 	ex.
 Ebmaj7/Ab:3^^ | Abmaj7:3 | x 2 (Ebmaj7/Ab:3^^ | Abmaj7:3 | x 2 Cmin7/F:4 | Fmin7:3^^ | x 2) x 2
 		wW:qqQQ: x 2 (eeEeEessSsQq+q:w: x 2 w:w: x 2) x 2

-Specific chord tones on the right hand can be voiced with parenthesis after the rhtyhm value.
+Specific chord tones on the right/left hand can be voiced with curly braces after the rhtyhm value.
 Values over or under the total number of chord tones will default to just the full chord.

-	ex. w(1):w(2):w(3): / (lowest note to second lowest to third lowest)
+	ex. w{1}:w{2}:w{3}: / (lowest note for inversion to second lowest to third lowest)

+Note modifications on left hand in bass mode will modify bass note by however many semitones.

+	ex. w{-5}:w{10}:w{15}:

 **CHORDS AND QUALITY**

-Chords can be defined with any root A-G, # | b, and with maj, min, aug, and dim qualities.
-No quality is the same as maj.
+Chords can be defined with any root A-G, # | b, and with maj, min, aug, dim, sus2, and sus4 qualities.
+No quality defined is the same as maj.

 	ex.
 Cmin | Dbaug | Gmaj | Fdim | A |

 **EXTENSIONS AND COLOR**

-Extensions 7-13 in all of the harmonically logical places (no 8, 10, or 12).
-Maximum of 2 colors can be from 5-13 in similar places.
+Extensions 7-13 in all of the usual places (no 8, 10, or 12).
+Maximum of 2 colors able to be defined and can be from 5-13 in usual places.
 Exceptions are in place and will output to canvas if chords or rhythm would produce malformed MIDI or are just illogical (such as a G#9b9 chord).
 Major quality + 7th will voice a major 7th, but any other quality will voice a dominant 7th.

 	ex.
 Cmin7 | Dbaug6#9 | Gmaj9b5 | Fdim11#13b9 | A13b11#5 |